addinall/pyMong/README.md

 in the back end.
 It may save some complexity.
 It may not.

 This is me having a looksee at pyMong.
+For this cut, I am going to use Gulp, Bower and Browserify.